Your frequently asked questions

 They must act personally and all decisions must be unanimously agreed by the Trustees.
 Because the Trust only exists for the benefit of your child with a learning disability, every decision the Trustees make needs to be in the best interest of the beneficiary, and they are held accountable for any investments made.

-How do I leave a gift to charity in my Will?
+How do I leave a gift to charity in my Will or Trust?

-Over half of Mencap’s voluntary income comes through gifts left in Wills and Trusts.
+Over 60% of Mencap’s voluntary income comes from gifts left in Wills and Trusts.

-These gifts allow us to be there for people with a learning disability and their families through every stage of their lives, and fund our Wills and Trusts Information Service, the free Planning for the Future seminars and advice that gives parents and carers crucial information to plan for the future of their loved ones with a learning disability.
+These gifts allow us to be there for people with a learning disability and their families through every stage of their lives.
+They fund our Wills & Trusts Service, the free Planning for the Future seminars and advice that gives parents and carers crucial information to plan for the future of a loved one with a learning disability.

 Planning For The Future

-Our free Wills and Trusts seminars service offers practical information about setting up a Will or Trust, and explains how your child could be affected if you don't have a Will or Trust in place.Book your place
+Our free Wills and Trusts seminars offer practical information about writing a Will and setting up a Trust, and explain how your child could be affected if you don't have a Will or Trust in place.Book your place

 Our Wills and Trusts guides